 Distracted drivers who take their eyes off the road at 55 mph for just five seconds drive approximately 360 feet—the length of a football field—without seeing where they’re going.
 Any driver not paying full attention puts everyone on the road at risk.

-What Kind Of Injuries Can Happen From Distracted Driving?
+What Kind Of Injuries Can Happen in Distracted Driving Crashes?

 Because the driver wasn’t paying attention, they can easily cause an accident with one or more other vehicles.
 Drivers and others may experience injuries such as: